-The instrument is a category 9 product (monitoring and control instrument) in accordance with ElektroG (German electrical and electronic device law).
+The instrument is a category 9 product (monitoring and control instrument) in accordance with ElektroG (German Electrical and Electronic Device Law).
 This device is not subject to the RoHS directive.

-We identify our electrical and electronic devices (as of August 2005) in accordance with WEEE 2002/96/EC and ElektroG using the symbol shown at the right per DIN EN 50419.
+We identify our electrical and electronic devices (as of August 2005) in accordance with WEEE 2002/96/EG and ElektroG with the symbol shown to the right per DIN EN 50419.

 These devices may not be disposed of with the trash.

-Please contact our service department regarding the return of old devices (see address on page 4).
+Please contact our service department regarding the return of old devices.